-Exercising three to five times per week is not to be sniffed at — it requires a huge amount of diligence, a lot of energy, and a rock-hard mindset.
+Intense exercise three to five times per week is a real challenge.
+It requires a huge amount of diligence, a lot of energy, and a rock-hard mindset.
 Because of this, it may be tempting to use your non-exercise days — rest days, to most — to chill out and give the weights room a wide berth.
 But, could laying dormant in between your sessions be doing you a disservice?

-“The activity can reduce lactic acid build-up and increase blood flow,” explains Hall.
-“It’s a chance for the removal — or faster removal — of metabolic wastage from your muscles.”
-Similarly, it’s theorised that active recovery can also reduce muscle tears, says Hall, offering a more beneficial result over sedentary activity, “as your heart rate won’t have elevated and you won’t have pumped oxygenated blood around the body.”
+“Light activity on active recovery days can reduce lactic acid build-up and increase blood flow,” explains Hall.
+“It’s a chance for the removal — or faster removal — of metabolic waste from your muscles.”

 Active recovery days are flexible

 “The goal is to get your heart rate elevated to around 30-60% above your resting heart rate.
 You’re not trying to have any central nervous system fatigue, you’re just trying to increase blood flow.”